hackyboiz/hackyboiz.github.io/blog/source/_posts/l0ch/bypassing-kernel-mitigation-part2/en.md

 2. Overwrite the token value of the user-mode process to the system process
 3. Spawn a cmd with system privileges

-In normal execution, nothing happens because the user-mode process cannot RW the kernel memory via `pNtWriteVirtualMemory`...but we will now modify PreviouMode in the debugger before calling `pNtWriteVirtualMemory` and do the privilege escalation.
+In normal execution, nothing happens because the user-mode process cannot RW the kernel memory via `pNtWriteVirtualMemory`...but we will now modify PreviousMode in the debugger before calling `pNtWriteVirtualMemory` and do the privilege escalation.

 ![image.png](en/image%205.png)